Vardot/varbase-docs/themes/create-new-vartheme-subtheme-for-a-project.md

 13. Replace the name: 'Vartheme Sub-Theme (LESS)' to the name of your theme.

-#### We do our changes in the theme to make it our own for the current project :\)
+#### We do our changes in the theme to make it our own for the current project :

-14. If we want to use the RTL (right to left) bootstrap.
+14 If we want to use the LTR (Left To Right) bootstrap.

-15.1 Delete the template folder bootstrap.
+* 15.1 Delete the template folder bootstrap.

-15.2 Download the bootstrap library. change the version as you need.
+* 15.2 Download the bootstrap library. change the version as you need.

-15.3 Extract the bootstrap library.
+* 15.3 Extract the bootstrap library.

-15.4 Delete the archived bootstrap library.
+* 15.4 Delete the archived bootstrap library.

-16. If we want to use the RTL (right to left) bootstrap.
+16 If we want to use the RTL (right to left) bootstrap.

-16.1.
-Delete the template folder bootstrap-rtl.
+* 16.1 Delete the template folder bootstrap-rtl.

-16.2.
+* 16.2.
 Download the bootstrap library. change the version as you need.

-16.3.
+* 16.3.
 Extract the bootstrap library.

-16.4.
+* 16.4.
 Delete the archived bootstrap library.

 All command for steps are in this [link](https://github.com/Vardot/varbase/blob/8.x-4.x/scripts/create-new-vartheme.sh)